hyperactive-panda111/livedocs/README.md

 ## 🤖 Introduction

 Built with Next.js to handle the user interface, Liveblocks for real-time features and styled with TailwindCSS, LiveDocs is a clone of Google Docs.
-The primary goal is to demonstrate the developer's skills in a real-time environment that creates a lasting impact.

 ## ⚙️ Tech Stack

 - Next.js